GoyalLab/KeepingScore/perturb-seq/README.md

 ```

 ## Data structure
+> Folders:
 - `model_MLP`: This folder contains the training details of the multi-layer perceptron for benchmark.
 - `model_XGB`: This folder contains the training details of the XGBoost model for benchmark.
 - `model_keeping_score`: This folder contains our Keeping SCORE model training and prediction details
 - `model_logistic_regression`: This folder contains the training details about the logistic regression model.

+> Files:
 - `0_original_data_inspection.ipynb`: the file to inspect the original dataset - `latent.h5ad` file.
 - `1_train_val_test_split.ipynb`: the file to obtain the training, validation, and test split.
 This file produces `_train.npy`, `_test.npy`, `_val.npy` files.
 - `2_model.ipynb`: the file to train a diffusion model.